Alaabm/SBA-308-NEW/README.md

 newScore will calculate the students final and accumulate the score in respect to the weighted percentage of 25% for "Introduction to JavaScript.

-It will print and return the learners average score.
+It will print and return the learners average score, as well as letter grade.